 In a saute pan with a lid, steam broccoli florets w/ ¼ C of water over med-high heat until just tender and bright green.
 Remove from the heat and set aside.

-Heat 1-2 tbsp of oil in a large skillet or wok over medium high heat and and brown the meat, about 3-4 minutes, then transfer to a bowl.
+Heat 1-2 tablespoon of oil in a large skillet or wok over medium high heat and and brown the meat, about 3-4 minutes, then transfer to a bowl.
 Working in batches if needed.

 Re-stir the sauce and pour into hot skillet, scraping any brown bits from the pan and bring to a simmer.
 Cook until thickened- about 2 minutes.